fabric8io/fabric8/docs/getStarted/openshift.md

 gofabric8 deploy -d mydomain.com --api-server=master.mydomain.com
 ```

 By default the full [Fabric8 Microservices Platform with CI / CD support](../cdelivery.html) is installed.
-If you want just install the fabrric8 console then you can add the `--app` command line argument and leaving the value blank
+If you want just install the fabric8 console then you can add the `--app` command line argument and leaving the value blank

 ```
 gofabric8 deploy -y -d mydomain.com --app=
 ```

+#### Persistence

+New releases of fabric8 now have persistence enabled for some apps (like gogs, nexus, jenkins), so please see this guide on [creating the necessary persistent volumes or opting out of persistence](persistence.html)

+#### Validating your install

 At any point you can validate your installation via: